TNO/ChaProEV/README.md

 still seems to be to the first decimal.
 This is the reason why we round the coordinate values in our processing functions.

+It contains the following functions:
+1. **download_cds_weather_quantity:**
+Downloads CDS ERA-5 weather data for a given quantity in a given area.
+2. **download_all_cds_weather_data:**
+Downloads all the necessary CDS weather data.
+3. **make_weather_dataframe:** This function makes a weather DataFrame into one we can use by removing empty data and processing data into forms useful for the model.
+4. **write_weather_database"** This function writes the weather database.

 ## **Context, goals, and future developments**